Bozcomlekci/blender_datagen/README.md

 To change the camera settings, change `cam_settings/3dcustom.json` or `cam_settings/4dcustom.json` file and  provide with desired camera setting.
 [Further instructions...](cam_settings/README.md)

-To impose specific settings tailored to your data, made changes to the data config files under `data_settings` folder.
+To impose specific settings tailored to your data, make the changes to the data config files under `data_settings` folder.
 [Further instructions...](data_settings/README.md)

-To alter how your camera intrinsics and extrinsics are saved, make .
+To alter how your camera intrinsics and extrinsics are saved, make the changes to the cam file settings in `cam_file_settings` folder.
 [Further instructions...](cam_file_settings/README.md)

 See [scripts](scripts/README.md) directory for example scripts to run